Royal Convent of Santa Clara

 The Royal Convent of Santa Clara is a nunnery in Tordesillas, Spain.
-Founded by king Pedro of Castile in 1363, this convent of Poor Clares is now under the administration of Spain's national heritage organisation, the Patrimonio Nacional.
+Founded by king Pedro of Castile in 1363, this convent of Poor Clares is now under the administration of Spain's national heritage organisation, the Patrimonio Nacional but still supports a community of 8 cloistered nuns as of 2024.

 It is noted for its mudéjar architecture, such as the ceiling of the church.
 The ceiling employs a type of decoration called artesonado.

 Fernando de Illescas reformed the convent in the late 14th century.